Constraints on Phase Transitions in Neutron Star Matter: Concluding Remarks

-\acknowledgments{Stimulating discussions and communications with Jean-Paul Blaizot, Kenji Fukushima, Norbert Kaiser and Mannque Rho are gratefully acknowledged.
-One of the authors (L.B.) thanks the Japan Society for the Promotion of Science and The University of Tokyo for support and hospitality during his summer 2023 International Fellowship for Research in Japan.}
+\acknowledgments{Stimulating discussions and communications with Jean-Paul Blaizot, Kenji Fukushima, Norbert Kaiser, and Mannque Rho are gratefully acknowledged.
+One of the authors (L.B.) thanks the Japan Society for the Promotion of Science and The University of Tokyo for their support and hospitality during his International Fellowship for Research in Japan in the summer of 2023.}